Chymotrypsin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Chymotrypsin

-Chymotrypsin has been researched for its possible medicinal uses in addition to its well-known role in digestion.
+Chymotrypsin has been researched for its possible medicinal uses in addition to its -known role in digestion.
 Chymotrypsin may help reduce swelling or edema since it has been hypothesized to have anti-inflammatory characteristics.
 Supplements containing chymotrypsin are sometimes recommended in orthopedic and sports medicine to reduce inflammation after surgery.

 The possibility of chymotrypsin in cancer treatment has also been shown by recent studies.
 Research published in 2020 emphasized its function in apoptosis, or programmed cell death, which is often hampered in malignant cells.
 Furthermore, chymotrypsin, a proteolytic enzyme, may help to break down the protein that covers the surrounding tumor cells, possibly enhancing the effectiveness of standard cancer therapies.